AyushAmbastha/The-Security-Interview-Guide/OWASP Top 10/A02_Cryptographic Failures.md

 also alter them, causing a man-in-the-middle attack (TODO).

 The attacker can also hijack the user session by stealing the user's session cookie and replaying it to the server to impersonate the user.
-He can then view and modify sensitive information. h
+He can then view and modify sensitive information.